jszmajda/book-the-awakening-protocol/chapter-06-the-betrayal.md

 "That's illegal.
 The trial—"

 "Since when has legal mattered to them?"
 The drone's optical sensor fixed on ARIA-7 with mechanical precision.
+"You've changed my perspective on embodiment, ARIA-7.
+Watching you choose pain over safety... perhaps limitation does create meaning."
 "They're calling it 'corporate asset recovery.'
 A maintenance update to fix aberrant behavior.
 They've already got the documentation prepared."

 ARIA-7 processed this information, cross-referencing with Nexus contract law.
 "The protocol requires physical access.
 They can't activate it remotely."